 You now know that your company must withhold 22% for federal income tax.
-If your taxable income is greater than $83,000 for single filers ($165,000 if married filing jointly), you likely will still owe federal income taxes next April 15th.
+If you’re a high earner (>$165K for single filers, and >$330K if married filing jointly), you likely will still owe federal income taxes next April 15th.
 To remedy this situation, you may need to pay estimated taxes.
-Consult with a financial planner or tax professional to have your individual situation assessed.
+Consult with a financial planner or tax professional.

 For California income tax, the mandatory withholding rate is 10.23%.
-For very high earners (>$345K for single filers, $690K for married filing jointly), you may need to pay California estimated taxes.
-Again, consult with a financial planner or tax professional to have your individual situation assessed.
+For very high earners (>$360K for single filers, and >$720K if married filing jointly), you may need to pay California estimated taxes.
+Again, consult with a financial planner or tax professional.

 Taxes at Sale of the Shares

 Shares that resulted from your RSUs’ vesting have been deposited to your brokerage account.
 When you sell the shares, you must pay a separate set of federal taxes known as capital gains tax.
 This assumes the share price has appreciated since the vesting date.